-When the FLO opened, there was something called the Terrorism Seminar from which family members were excluded.
+When the GCLO opened, there was something called the Terrorism Seminar from which family members were excluded.
 By now, all that has changed, the program is now more positively called Security Overseas Seminar (SOS), family members are included and there is a special session for children.

 1983: FORUM produced “Families in Situations of International Crisis.” -recommended appropriate training for families on handling a crisis.
 In spite of its age, this is still relevant

 1985-1986: The Human Side of Crisis Management- Series of video tapes: (1)Managing Before, During and After a Crisis; (2) Crisis Work, Crisis Worker and (3) Managing Children During a Crisis.

 Briefings for evacuated families–trying to go to-bat for evacuated families caught in difficult situations–GCLO recently managed to get evacuation allowances restructured so that families would not run out of money.
 There is also the plight of the Belgrade evacuees whose household goods are still caught in Belgrade for lack of political protection to get them out.
 Families are just about to get a special payment to help them start up new households when all they things they need are stuck in Belgrade.